304 North Cardinal St.

 While composting is good for the environment, it’s REALLY good for your own garden.
 Homemade compost is perhaps the most important soil amendment in any healthy garden.
 There’s a reason it’s called “garden gold”!

 When applied to the ground as a soil conditioner, compost adds nutrient-rich humus to the soil structure.
 This builds and helps sustain living soil.
-Adding compost also adds additional beneficial microorganisms to soil, in addition to supporting existing soil life.
+Adding compost also adds additional beneficial microorganisms to the soil, in addition to supporting existing soil life.

 “The math is straightforward: using compost means your garden will be more cost-effective because you will have to spend less money on fertilizers, insecticides, and fungicides for a given harvest of any crop.
 That means money.
 A lot of money.”Brett L. Markham, The MiniFarming Guide to Composting